davestewart/extension-bus/README.md

 ## Compatibility

 The package is compatible and tested on MV2 Chrome and Firefox.

+It has been rewritten in TypeScript, and comes with source maps.

 An MV3 version is coming in the next few months.